yehudasa/rgw-object-broker/README.md

 ### Topology
 There are two primary systems that make up this demonstration They are the Broker and its colocated CNS Object store.
-It should be noted that the Broker can be implemented to run anywhere They fill the role of our micro-service provider
+It should be noted that the Broker can be implemented to run anywhere.
+These components fill the role of our micro-service provider.
 It is only for the purpose of this demo that we decided deploy the Broker and the CNS Cluster in the same location

+- This system will consist of *at least* 4 GCE instances.  **Each minion instance MUST have an additional raw block device.**

 A second system will be the locally running Kubernetes cluster on which with Service-Catalog is deployed This cluster will be our micro-server client
 Please refer to the [command flow diagram](docs/diagram/control-diag.md) for a more in depth look at these systems.

+- This system will be run locally in a Kubernetes *all-in-one* cluster.

 ## Setup

+**// TODO: define location for each set of instructions**
 ### Step 0: Preparing environment
 - Clone [Kubernetes](https://github.com/kubernetes)
 - Clone [Service-Catalog](https://github.com/kubernetes-incubator/service-catalog)